lbryio/lbry.com/content/faq/lbry-android.md

 ![Recent tx](https://spee.ch/daa89fcca6411ad2505cdc6e092fcaf4f22f4802/recent1.jpg)

-The LBRY wallet is different from other cryptocurrencies because it also stores your shared content's metadata in the in the form of [claims](https://lbry.io/faq/naming) when using the [publishing features](https://lbry.io/faq/how-to-publish).
+The LBRY wallet is different from other wallets - it also stores your shared content's metadata in the in the form of [claims](https://lbry.io/faq/naming) when using the [publishing features](https://lbry.io/faq/how-to-publish).

 Claim related [wallet transactions](https://lbry.io/faq/transaction-types) ensure that the blockchain uniquely identifies your content and the payment/tips can be routed appropriately.